AbhaySingh71/whatsapp-chat-analyzer/README.md

 ## 🌐 Deployed Version

 The app is deployed on **Streamlit**!
-You can check out the live version and explore the analysis on your own: [Streamlit App](https://whatsapp-chat-analyzers.streamlit.app/).
+You can check out the live version and explore the analysis on your own:[Streamlit App](https://whatsapp-chat-analyzers.streamlit.app/).

 ## 🤝 Contributing